OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Splatting.md

 Write-Host @Colors "This is another test."
 ```

+### Example 2: Forward parameters using $PSBoundParameters

-This example shows how to forward their parameters to other commands by using
+This example shows how to forward their parameters to other commands using
 splatting and the `$PSBoundParameters` automatic variable.

 The `$PSBoundParameters` automatic variable is a dictionary object